daxnet/tetris-sharp/README.md

 Tetris Sharp allows players to customize the blocks used by the game.
 Open the `blocks.xml` in a text editor and customize the blocks there.

 ## About BGM
-The background music was from the artist [GMRemix](https://music.163.com/#/artist?id=29811373).
-No commercial use.
+The BGM was from [here](https://y.qq.com/n/ryqq/songDetail/0030syAa49gxCJ), no commercial use.